Green Ambassador Certificate

 HEALTHCARE AND SPORTS

-Dr. Daniel Hansen completed his medical training at the University of Kansas Medical School, his neurosurgery residency at the University of Iowa Hospital and Clinics, and a fellowship at Texas Children's Hospital.
-He has special interests in pediatric epilepsy, tumors, minimally invasive surgery, and endoscopic surgery.
-Outside of the hospital, he enjoys his family, running, traveling, and cooking.
+Dr. Daniel Hansen trained at the University of Kansas Medical School, completed a neurosurgery residency at the University of Iowa, and a fellowship at Texas Children's Hospital.
+He specializes in pediatric epilepsy, tumors, minimally invasive, and endoscopic surgery.
+Outside medicine, he enjoys family time, running, travel, and cooking.

 -